QuickSpot/walter-documentation/walter-modem/arduino_esp-idf/reference/sockets.md

 ### `socketAccept`

-accepts an incomming socket connection.
+Accepts an incoming socket connection.

-This function will accept an incomming connection after a ring event has been received.
+This function will accept an incoming connection after a ring event has been received.

 > [!NOTE]
 > This function must be preceded by a call to [socketListen](#socketlisten).